World Blitz Chess Championship

 The World Blitz Chess Championship is a chess tournament held to determine the world champion in chess played under blitz time controls.
 Since 2012, FIDE has held an annual joint rapid and blitz chess tournament and billed it as the World Rapid & Blitz Chess Championships.
-The current world blitz champion is the Norwegian Grandmaster Magnus Carlsen.
-Bibisara Assaubayeva from Kazakhstan is the current women's blitz world champion.
-Magnus Carlsen has won the event a record six times.
+The current world blitz champion title is shared by the Norwegian Grandmaster Magnus Carlsen and Russian Grandmaster Ian Nepomniachtchi.
+Ju Wenjun from China is the current women's blitz world champion.
+Magnus Carlsen has held the title a record eight times.

 Time controls

-Starting in the early 1900s, chess clubs began to organize tournament played at accelerated time controls; these early games usually required a set number of moves from each player within a certain time interval.
-One of the earliest examples was the local chess club at Hastings, England, where 10 seconds were allowed per-move during a blitz tournament held after the 1904 British Chess Championship.
+Starting in the early 1900s, chess clubs began to play tournaments played at accelerated time controls; these early games usually required a set number of moves from each player within a certain time interval.
+One of the earliest examples was the local chess club at Hastings, England, where 10 seconds were allowed per move during a blitz tournament held after the 1904 British Chess Championship.
 By 1950, the time controls had changed to the more familiar 5 minutes per player (now 3 minutes), hence the "5-minute game" moniker.
 The term "blitz chess" would not be coined until the 1960s.